-Jesko Sirvend attracted international attention with his participation in the Nikolai Malko Competition for young conductors of the Danish National Symphony Orchestra in Copenhagen.
-Under the jury presidents Lorin Maazel and Sakari Oramo, he won the fifth prize in 2012 and then both the third prize and the audience award in 2015.
+Jesko Sirvend first attracted international attention when he participated in the Nikolai Malko Competition for young conductors of the Danish National Symphony Orchestra in Copenhagen.
+Under jury presidents Lorin Maazel and Sakari Oramo he first won fifth prize in 2012 and then third prize and the audience prize in 2015.

-Jesko Sirvend studied conducting in the class of Prof. Michael Luig at the Hochschule für Musik und Tanz Köln.
-He took part in master classes with Prof. Jorma Panula and Prof. Colin Metters (Royal Academy of Music London).
-He received his previous training in percussion and piano at Dr. Hoch’s Conservatory in Frankfurt am Main.
+Jesko Sirvend studied conducting with Prof. Michael Luig at the Cologne University of Music and Dance.
+He participated in master classes run by Prof. Jorma Panula and Prof. Colin Metters (Royal Academy of Music London).
+He received his previous training in drums and piano at the Dr. Hoch’s Conservatory in Frankfurt am Main.

 Prelude to the Queen Elisabeth Competition